blanklob/borre/README.md

 ## Bore
-This is a dead simple Dice game made using Python.
+Bore is a dead simple Dice 🎲 game made using Python.
 (School project 📖)

 ## Usage

 > Before getting started, [install Python 3.9](https://www.python.org/downloads/release/python-390/)

-> ans set the python PATHS in yur machine.
+> Then set the python PATHS in yur machine.
 > [→ Learn more about Paths](https://www.javatpoint.com/how-to-set-python-path).

 The main game entrypoint is in the **main.py** file, run the command below to start the game.